 You make a secondary assignment by classifying an employee, a device, or a workdesk within a role hierarchy.
 Secondary assignment is the default method for assigning and inheriting company resources through roles.
 In the role classes , specify whether a secondary assignment of company resources to employees, device, and workdesk is possible.

-Employee --- secondary assignment --- has FK to
+Employee --- secondary assignment

 Department

 Cost Center